Jim McCrery: Congressional career

 After Roemer resigned from Congress to become governor, McCrery ran for his former boss's seat as a Republican.

-McCrery emerged from the special election in a runoff with Democratic State Senator Foster L. Campbell Jr. of Elm Grove, near Bossier City.
-A third contender, Shreveport journalist and then public relations representative Stanley R. Tiner, a Democrat, was eliminated in the first round of voting.
-McCrery became only the sixth Republican to represent Louisiana in the House since the end of Reconstruction.
-He was the first Republican in the Fourth District seat since George Luke Smith was unseated in 1874.
-In his bid for a full term in 1988, McCrery handily defeated Adeline McDade Roemer (1923-2016), the wife of businessman and political operative Charles E. Roemer II, and the Democratic mother of McCrery's former benefactor, Buddy Roemer.

 In 1992, Louisiana lost a district as a result of sluggish population growth during the 1980s.
 Also, the state was ordered, temporarily, to draw a second black-majority district by the Justice Department.
 The legislature responded by shifting most of Shreveport and Bossier City's black voters into a new 4th District that stretched in roughly a "Z" shape all the way to Baton Rouge.
 Most of McCrery's former territory was merged with the 5th District, represented by 16-year incumbent Democrat Jerry Huckaby, who is now retired in Lincoln Parish.
 On paper, McCrery was in serious danger, since Huckaby retained nearly all of his former territory.
 However, the new Fifth was significantly more urbanized than its predecessor because of the presence of Shreveport.
 McCrery retained 55 percent of his former constituents.
 Also, since the new 4th had absorbed most of the old 5th's blacks as well, the new 5th District was only 16 percent African American; the old 5th was 30 percent black.
 McCrery was thus such a heavy favorite that national Democratic leaders wrote off the seat as a loss and urged Huckaby to retire.
 Huckaby chose to stay in the race and was heavily defeated, carrying only one parish in the district.
 McCrery thus became the first Louisiana Republican to unseat a Democratic incumbent at the federal level.